 As a herbal stress reliever, ginseng was discovered to protect the body from the effects of stress as indicated by the results of a research study conducted in 2013.
 The results of the clinical study also suggested that ginseng might aid in reducing fatigue.

-- Bring a pot of water to a rolling boil.
+- Bring a kettle of water to a boil.